glpi-project/doc-agent/source/configuration.rst

     This directive is used for inventory task only.

 ``additional-content``
     Specifies an XML file whose content will be automatically merged with output.
+If inventory format is JSON, you can also specify a JSON file from which ``content`` base node will be merged.

     This directive is used for inventory task only.

 ``scan-homedirs``
-    Enables scanning user home directories for virtual machines.
+    Enables scanning user home directories for virtual machines (Any OS) or licenses (MacOS X only) .
+The default is 0 (false).

+    This directive is used for inventory task only.

+``scan-profiles``
+    Enables scanning profiles for softwares installation (Win32).
 The default is 0 (false).

     This directive is used for inventory task only.